TK Boyd Arunet Homepage

 I was a teacher for 20 years.
 Much of the material here is for kids, parents, teachers.
 (Especially for the 8 to 13 year old range.)
 However, I've done more than teach.
 You will find things for other audiences, too: investors in Wall Street or the City, birdwatchers, etc, etc!

-Why does this site access an image you can't see?
+(eXTReMe tracker icon) Why is there a script or hidden graphic on this page?
 I have my web-traffic monitored for me by eXTReMe tracker.
 They offer a free tracker.
 If you want to try it, check out their site